putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 And, yeah there was that.

 Without it he was nothing.
-He’d had a blaster in his grip since he first was recruited as a stormtrooper.
+He’d had a blaster in his grip since he first was trained as a stormtrooper.
+Only after he'd taken his oath -- sworn his life to the Emperor -- did he receive it.
+The quartermaster placed it into his hands.
+It was almost ceremonial, a gift.
+He'd felt it in his hands that first time.
+His trainer had taught him how to wield it, clean it, how to draw an enemy into its sights.
 It never left his side.
-To lose it – no, let it be taken – was infamy.
+To lose it – no, _let it be taken_ – was infamy.
 He’d rather lose an arm or a leg.

 With no weapon, no squad mate, the only viable remaining part of the mission was to go back to base camp and report in person.
 It was almost midday when he set off. _Half a day wasted – no – lost._